kvesteri/sqlalchemy-continuum/docs/index.rst

 As with 'subquery' strategy for each inserted, updated and deleted entity Continuum creates new version in the history table.
 However it also updates the end_transaction_id of the previous version to point at the current version.
 This creates a little be of overhead during data manipulation.

 With 'validity' strategy version traversal is very fast.
-The logic for accessing the previous version is as follows:

-*Find the version record where the primary keys match and end_transaction_id is the same as the transaction_id of the given version record*

-Accessing the next version is also very fast:

-*Find the version record where the primary keys match and transaction_id is the same as the end_transaction_id of the given version record*
+When accessing previous version Continuum tries to find the version record where the primary keys match and end_transaction_id is the same as the transaction_id of the given version record.
+When accessing the next version Continuum tries to find the version record where the primary keys match and transaction_id is the same as the end_transaction_id of the given version record.

 Pros: